curioushieu/curioushieu-ed/content/post/my-12-favorite-problems.md

 11. How do I grieve without gaslighting myself or holding on to toxic values?
 12. How do I live a good life outside of ideals of capitalism?
 13. How do I prepare for a sustainable life as climate change disrupts current norms?

+*Based on 12 Favorite Problems exercise in Tiago Forte's Building a Second Brain workshop*